BabylonJS/OldDocumentationSite/content/generals/General/playgrounds.md

-#Interesting Playgrounds
+---
+PG_TITLE: 03.
+Position, Rotation, Scaling
+---

-In this file, you can discover interesting playground done by the community.
+In this page, you can discover interesting playground done by the community.
-Do not hesitate to update this file by editing it [directly on Github](https://github.com/BabylonJS/Documentation/tree/master/content/generals/General).
+Do not hesitate to update this page by editing it [directly on Github](https://github.com/BabylonJS/Documentation/tree/master/content/generals/General).

 Please credit the author if you can!

-##Beautiful Playgrounds
+## Beautiful Playgrounds

 | Id | Title | Author|
 | :------------ |:---------------:| -----:|